Yas2020/End2End_MLOps_Pipeline/README.md

 #### Rollback Flow
 - Prometheus/Grafana alert fires → POST to FastAPI `/alert`
 - FastAPI triggers Airflow DAG (`/api/v1/dags/model_rollback/dagRuns`)
-- Airflow DAG finds last stable MLflow model
+- Airflow DAG finds last stable MLFow model
-- Depromotes current model from Production → Staging
+- De-promotes current model from Production → Staging
 - Reloads previous model via FastAPI `/model_rollback endpoint`

 #### Testing Example
-- DelayedLogisticRegression subclass simulates slow prediction.
-Saved in same module path as logging for MLflow unpickling
+`DelayedLogisticRegression` subclass simulates a slow model.
+Registered and versioned in MLFlow, promoted to production

-- Trigger DAG `register_high_latency_model` to deploy the slow model into production (version increases by 1).
+- Trigger DAG `register_high_latency_model` to deploy the slow model into production.
-- Run `test_infer_ep.sh` to send traffic to inference endpoint `/predict` to see inference latency increases (to 5s),
+- Run `test_infer_ep.sh` to send traffic to inference endpoint `/predict` to see inference latency increased to 5s per request:
 ![](./images/latency_increase.png)

-which triggers Prometheus alert.
+which triggers Prometheus alert:
 ![](./images/alert-fires.png)
 It fires to call FastAPI `/alert`

 ![](./images/alert_received.png)
 - The FastAPI alert triggers an Airflow DAG to roll the model back to the previous version in production.
-- FastAPI calls Airflow API ro run model_rollback DAG: `http://airflow-apiserver:8080/api/v2/dags/model_rollback/dagRuns"`.
+- FastAPI calls Airflow API ro run `model_rollback` DAG: `http://airflow-apiserver:8080/api/v2/dags/model_rollback/dagRuns"`.
 This DAG de-promotes the slow model to stage and puts back the previous model into production in MLflow.
 Also calls FastAPI endpoint `/rollback_model` to load the previous model.

 ## Running Locally
 - In a terminal, run `make up` to start all services.
-- Go to MinIo UI at `localhost:9001/login` with `uasername:minioadmin`, `password:minioadmin`.
-Create a bucket named `mlflow-artifacts` that holds artifacts of the project, dvc hashes/caches, mlflow model versions and artifacts.
+- Go to MinIO UI at `localhost:9001/login` with `uasername:minioadmin`, `password:minioadmin`.
+Create a bucket named `mlflow-artifacts` that holds artifacts of the project, DVC hashes/caches, MLFlow model versions and artifacts.
 - Go to Grafana UI `localhost:3000` with `username:admin`, `password:admin`, then `dashboards` to see two dashboards:
    - ML Moniotring with panels: Fraud Predictions per Version, Outliers Detected per Version, Inference Latency (p95), Inference Latency
    - System Moniotring with panels: CPU Usage, Memory Usage, Disk Usage (Root Partition)
 - Go to Airflow UI `localhost:8080` with `username: airflow`, `password: airflow` to find the DAGs:
    - `ml_pipeline_dvc` is the ML Pipeline explained above.
 Trigger this DAG manually to start the pipeline.
 Make sure to have `--force` flag in `dvc repro ingest --force` to download ingest new data to the pipeline for the first time but remove it when pipeline finished while experimenting with this data.
 At every iteration, if the training stages run, the pipeline promotes the new models into production.
 To see the effect, manually restart the inference server: `docker compose -f ./inference/docker*.yaml restart`.
 Generate traffic to inference endpoint `/predict` to see online predictions.
    - Trigger `register_high_latency_model` to see push a slow version of the model into production.
 Restart the inference server and notice tha the response latency has increased significantly.
-If you let traffic in for 2 mintues, this will automatically trigger the model rollback DAG to replace the slow model with previous version.
+If you let traffic in for 2 minutes, this will automatically trigger the model rollback DAG to replace the slow model with previous version.
 As a result, you should see an automatic drop in inference latency as traffic going through the inference endpoint.

 Run `make clean` to remove all the services and images from the Dev Container.